WRBr0wn/Particle-Simulator/README.md

 Owner: Wyatt Brown

 This graphical Particle Simulator uses Processing and Java to display and simulate the interaction between particles and obstacles.
 It also uses python's flask api and a csv file to store/retrive/save/update obstacles in the simulation.
+Due to the nature of Docker images, this feature is not used in this version.

 To use this project:

-- Run the flask api - This can be done one of 3 ways:
+- Run the docker image one of two ways:
-  - Pulling and running the Docker image: "brow6946/particle-web-service" from DockerHub,
+  - Pull and run the Docker image from brow6946/particle-simulator
-  - Creating and running a new docker image using the given Dockerfile and the "server" folder,
+  - Use the provided Dockerfile and associated files to create and run a new docker image
-  - Or by locally running the "api.py" file located in the "server" folder.
-- Then run the "main.pde" file in processing with the other java files in the "main" folder as a sketch.

 - Once the Simulation has started:
   - Add particles using "+" and remove particles with "-".